-Exposure to damp and mouldy environments may cause a variety of health effects, or none at all.
+Exposure to damp and mouldy environments may cause a variety of health effects or none at all.
 Some people are sensitive to moulds.
 For these people, moulds can cause nasal stuffiness, throat irritation, coughing or wheezing, eye irritation, or, in some cases, skin irritation.
 People with allergies may have more severe reactions.
 Immune-compromised people and people with chronic lung illnesses, such as obstructive lung disease, may get serious infections in their lungs when they are exposed to mould.
-These people should stay away from areas that are likely to have mould, such as compost piles, cut grass, and wooded areas.
+These people should stay away from areas that are likely to have moulds, such as compost piles, cut grass, and wooded areas.

 In 2004 the Institute of Medicine (IOM) found there was sufficient evidence to link indoor exposure to mould with upper respiratory tract symptoms, cough, and wheeze in otherwise healthy people; with asthma symptoms in people with asthma; and with hypersensitivity pneumonitis in individuals susceptible to that immune-mediated condition.
 The IOM also found limited or suggestive evidence linking indoor mould exposure and respiratory illness in otherwise healthy children.

 A link between other adverse health effects, such as acute idiopathic pulmonary hemorrhage among infants, memory loss, or lethargy, and moulds, including the mould Stachybotrys chartarum (Stachybotrys atra), has not been proven.
 Further studies are needed to find out what causes acute idiopathic hemorrhage and other adverse health effects.

 Mould and Your Home